RutvikC/Project-3/README.md

 -------------------x-------------------x-------------------x-------------------x-------------------

 ```
-You can choose any option you like (**except -exec**; the reason for not using that option is because it ends with {} \\; _in python '\' is treated as an escape character and so it adds an extra '\\;' while parsing the input and therefore there is no way around it_)

-Continuing the example of choosing all the options with multiple variations in one session: (while choosing options from 2 to 4, you can get 'No such directory' message on the terminal, which is likely that you don't have file permission to read.
-And so you need to go and manually change the file permissions, as there is no way os.path() can bypass that error.
-I have a sample text file 'mycontact.txt' which you can use.)
+Continuing the example of choosing all the options with multiple variations in one session: The second command is where I use 'grep' command to find for patterns in a file.
+Firstly the user is asked for the file name (can be an absolute path to the file as well).
+Then the user enters any grep options that he/she likes, and finally the user enters the string pattern (can be in "pattern" or 'pattern' or pattern).
+The user also has an option to use REGEX here.
+All the found lines are displayed onto the terminal too.

 ```
 1. Search for files